The Best of New York City at Christmastime!

 Brooklyn

-It is always an excellent idea to leave Manhattan and experience the other boroughs.
-Brooklyn is said to be all dressed up for the holidays as well.
+It is always a good idea to leave Manhattan and explore the other boroughs.
+Brooklyn is reportedly all dressed up for the holidays as well.
 Check out Christmas Lights in Brooklyn from Just Go Places for ideas on where to visit.

 Check out the Christmas Market in Bryant Park

-You don’t have to go all the way to Europe for an open-air Christmas market; there is one right in the middle of Manhattan.
+You don’t have to go all the way to Europe for an open-air Christmas market; there is one right in the middle of Manhattan- Bryant Park’s Winter Village.

 Over the last few years, I have stayed at and loved these hotels: